6 Month ahead

 No deployments around the peak shopping season.

 Streamline all activities in your organization and avoid that any maintenance task during peak holiday shopping season will draw a risk on your web shops reliability.
-It makes sense that businesses establish a frozen zone which starts two weeks prior the critical holiday shopping period and ends one week after this event.
+It makes sense that businesses establish a frozen zone which starts two weeks prior to the critical holiday shopping period and ends one week after this event.
 You should also review the holiday schedule of your teams.

 Availability of support teams.